Cazin rebellion: Etymology

-The rebellion is variously called Cazin rebellion, Cazin uprising, Cazin revolt and 1950 peasants' revolt.
+The rebellion is variously called Cazin rebellion, Cazin uprising, Cazin revolt, and 1950 peasants' revolt.

 Background

-Peasants made up three-quarters of Yugoslavia's population.
+Peasants made up three-quarters of Yugoslavia's population until the 1960s.
 The countryside had contributed the majority of the recruits to Yugoslav Partisans, Ustaše and Chetniks alike during World War II.
 They suffered much more than their counterparts in the cities.
 When the war ended and communist Yugoslavia was established, the new communist leadership forced peasants to produce enough food to satisfy the needs of the entire country and exports.
 This rule applied throughout the communist Balkans, and politicians were quick to curb independent political activity in the countryside.

 Yugoslavia began collectivization and forcing the peasants to start collective farms as early as 1947, in an effort to appease its communist ally the Soviet Union, when Joseph Stalin accused Yugoslav leader Josip Broz Tito of deviating from Socialism in the direction of capitalism.
 Then, in June 1948, Yugoslavia was expelled from the Cominform.
 To disprove the claim of revisionism, the leadership in Belgrade decided instead to speed up collectivization, demonstrating that it was not Yugoslavia but the Soviet Union and its allies that had strayed from the path of Stalinism.

 Agricultural production was down by more than half over pre-war figures.
-In the Bosnian city of Cazin, for example, there was far less livestock and herds were exhausted, undernourished, ill.
+In the Bosnian city of Cazin, for example, there was far less livestock, and herds were exhausted, undernourished, ill.
 Despite its significant potential, Yugoslavia was unable to feed itself in the immediate postwar period.
 The state had to intervene to provide the necessary investment and incentives to stimulate production.
 It forced peasants to hand over their holdings to unwieldy agricultural conglomerates, the collective farms.
 Those who refused to join were subject to a harsh regime of requisition.

 The number of collective farms rose in 1949 from 1,318 to almost 7,000.
 The Party increased the requisitions to unrealistic levels, often demanding more from peasants than they could produce in a year.
 Peasants unable to fulfill their quotas risked losing everything (the so-called 'total confiscation' regime).
 Failure could also result in a spell at a work camp, where they would join political prisoners and students on construction or mining projects.
 Some hoarded their produce and slaughtered their livestock rather than hand it over to inspectors.
 In the countryside, some communities began to go hungry.
-Many small protests occurred but, by 1950, others were considering more radical forms of resistance.
+Many small protests occurred, but by 1950, others were considering more radical forms of resistance.